 HANNAH GARFIELD

-An oyster farmer turned designer, Hannah believes design has profound agency in connecting people to environmental resources, fostering stewardship, and increasing social and cultural resilience.
-At PSRF, Hannah supports kelp restoration through visual communication and engagement initiatives, outreach and programming.
-Hannah has worked in New York City as a designer on landscape-scale urban design and coastal resiliency projects, holds a Master in Landscape Architecture and Regional Planning (U of Pennsylvania), and a BA in Art and Visual Culture (Bates College).
+With a background in coastal resiliency planning and design, Hannah co-leads the Sea-Land program with Emily Buckner exploring restorative mariculture with a focus on seaweed.
+She also supports PSRF through visual communication and engagement initiatives, outreach and programming.
+Hannah holds a Master in Landscape Architecture and Regional Planning (University of Pennsylvania), and a BA in Art and Visual Culture (Bates College).
 Delighted to be back in the Pacific Northwest, Hannah can be found on or in the water, or skiing – depending on the season.

 KARI INCH